WheeledDoors/index/README.md

   * Train word2vec on text8

 ## Project Goal
-Build a system that can compare two search terms through specialized queries on Social Media and Wikipedia and complete some analysis on those query results
+A project that originated around a meme of whether or not there are more wheels or doors in the world, this project branched into having a general goal of being able to compare two search terms.
+In final our project goal was to: build a system that can compare two search terms through specialized queries on Social Media and Wikipedia and complete some analysis on those query results.

-# Project takeaways
+# Methodology

-## Wheels or doors?
+## Word2Vec
-Wheels seems to win!

 ## Sentement Analysis